fdnd-agency/funda/favourite-houses/README.md

 # Favourite Houses at funda

-## About Funda

-Funda (derived from "fundum," the Latin word for estate) is a Dutch organization based in Amsterdam that presents Dutch real estate on the internet.
-The main website of funda is funda.nl.
-With approximately 68 million visits per month (4 million unique). funda.nl is one of the most heavily visited housing websites in the Netherlands.
-The website features the entire Dutch housing market for sale, which is offered through real estate agents.

-Funda helps individuals during one of the most significant decisions in life: finding or selling a home.
-It's an exciting and challenging process, so Funda is committed to providing as much support as possible throughout this journey.

 ## Design challenge

 Currently funda has a feature that is under utilized with great potential for better UX.
 The [saved houses section](https://www.funda.nl/en/mijn/bewaard/)(needs login) could be improved into a more collaborative and data enriched experience.
 Currently it's possible to save a house as favorite and rated it based on a few points but it can be improved.